aseemdeodhar/ride351ma/content/post/2023-02-10-almost-spring/index.md

 [**Ride With GPS Link**](https://ridewithgps.com/routes/41722735)

 Another warm-ish day in February.
 We don't waste those in this part of the world.
 This ride was a combination of two shorter rides.
-The route was nice, with no/low traffic, and went through some residential streets, and low-traffic connecter roads.
+The route was nice, with no/low traffic, and went through some residential streets, and low-traffic connector roads.
 After crossing I-95, it became less bedroom-community-ish, and more classic North-Shore village like atmosphere.
-Towards the end, however, it becomes a little hilly along a busy-ish road, but ends at Singing Beach in Manchester-by-the-Sea!
+Towards the end, however, it becomes a little hilly along a busy-ish road and an intersection with 128, but ends at Singing Beach in Manchester-by-the-Sea!
 While definitely warm by February standards, it was still February.
 As such, my regular winter riding attire of 3 layers - long underwear, a T-shirt, and a thin fleece jacket were enough to keep me warm, without feeling stuffy.

-This route has the potential to be great **in the summer**.
+This route has the potential to be great **in the Summer as well as Fall**.

 ![River Road in Topsfield](roadside.jpg)